kurtyy1/votingsystem/README.md

 # votingsystem
-how to install this votingsystem? first download the zip and extract it copy the folder (votingsystem) find the xampp/htdocs in your file explorer then paste it inside of htdocs
+how to install this votingsystem? first download the two zip (votingsystem and votingsystem2) and extract it both. copy the folder (votingsystem) find the xampp/htdocs in your file explorer then paste it inside of htdocs